SpartanRedSox.weebly.com

 Mournes

-The remaking 11 had a break at the col between Bearnagh and Meelmore for some warm coffee and soup.
+The remaking eleven Had a break at the col between Bearnagh and Meelmore for some warm coffee and soup.
 The track up had been quite icy so we took our time and were careful.
 We then climbed Slieve Bearnagh.
 As we climbed the ground became steadily white.
 At the top it was as though you were in snow the frost was so thick.
 The views were great due to really clear visibility on a winters day.
 We could see the Sperrins rising from inverted cloud over Lough Neagh.
-We could see the Wicklow mountains, the Isle of Man and the Lake District beyond and of course the Belfast Hills and nearer Hills.
+We could see the Wicklow mountains.
+The Isle of Man and the Lake District beyond and of course the Belfast Hills and nearer Hills.

 We descended down to Hares Gap and then back along the Trassey Track to Meelmore.
 The going surprisingly was much easier on the way down.
 Finally we adjourned for coffee in Meelmore Lodge after a beautiful day out.